Meagen Gunemba

-Meagen Gunemba (born 4 June 1995) is a Papua New Guinean footballer who plays as a forward for Lae FC.
+Meagen Gunemba (born 4 June 1995) is a Papua New Guinean women's international footballer who plays as a forward for Lae FC.
 She is co-captain of the Papua New Guinea women's national team, together with Yvonne Gabong.

-She was originally omitted from the squad for the 2022 OFC women's championship, but was recalled after a public outcry.
+She was originally omitted from the squad for the 2022 OFC Women's Nations Cup, but was recalled after a public outcry.